-If you’re looking for somewhere totally natural, a place to chill out and disconnect, and somewhere blindingly beautiful, Mljet Island is undoubtedly your place.
+If you’re looking for somewhere totally natural, a place to chill out and disconnect, and somewhere blindingly beautiful, I 100% recommend Mljet Island, and it is undoubtedly your place.

 This is a small island in the Adriatic, which is home to an extraordinarily lush and famous national park.
 Overall, the island is very calm and tranquil, and although during the summer months, it never feels bustling or too crowded.

-Mljet Island’s main spots are Pomena and Sobra, where you’ll find the bulk of the touristic attractions and Govedjari, Babino Pole, and Polace.
-However, the natural elements on the island are without a doubt what draws most people to its shores.
+Mljet Island’s main spots are Pomena and Sobra, where you’ll find the bulk of the tourist attractions and Govedjari, Babino Pole, and Polace.
+However, the natural elements on the island are, without a doubt, what draws most people to its shores.

 The fact that Mljet Island is so close to Dubrovnik makes it easy to visit.
 You’ll find catamarans heading over to the island and back again regularly, all year round.
 You can also reach Mljet Island from Split and Korcula.